 Pondok (Managed by Lau Di Fang)

 Pondok serves a hearty meal of succulent rice drenched in either Hainan-style curry or salty sauce made from a secret recipe.
 With close to 80 years of heritage, Lau Di Fang boasts a legacy of satisfying customers with its unique curry gravies.
 What makes it special is the taste that comes from a combination of finely grounded spices, and usually cooked with coconut milk.
-Come savor a mouth-watering spread of spicy dishes today.
+Come savour a mouth-watering spread of spicy dishes today.

 Sin Kee Famous Chicken Rice